|Home||Energy Physics||Nuclear Power||Electricity||Climate Change||Lighting Control||Contacts||Links|

 To sustain the present human population at the present average thermal power consumption requires an absolute minimum of 20,000 GWt of average new reactor power capacity.

-The number one issue for young people to understand is that failure to invest in the extra cost of liquid sodium cooled breeding reactors now will doom them to catestrophic energy shortages in their old age, regardless of anything else that they might do.
-To meet this challenge it is necessary to world wide build about 40,000 1 GWt liquid sodium cooled breeder reactors over the next 50 years.
+The number one issue for young people to understand is that failure to invest in the extra cost of liquid sodium cooled breeding reactors now will doom them to catestrophic energy shortages in their old age, regardless of anything else that they or society might do.
+To meet this challenge it is necessary to build about 40,000 X 1 GWt of liquid sodium cooled breeder reactor capacity over the next 50 years.

 |Home||Energy Physics||Nuclear Power||Electricity||Climate Change||Lighting Control||Contacts||Links|